microsoft/pai/docs/tools/how-to-setup-report-script.md

 to view your current crontab.
 It should showing what you edited.

-All available arguments and meanings can be viewed by execute script with `-h` arguments.
+All available arguments and meanings can be viewed by executing script with `-h` arguments.

 The script will automatically delete old data, by default, it will retain 6 months of data.
 If this is too large for you, for example, if you only want to retain 1 months of data, you can add `-r 31` to above command to tell script delete data that's older than 31 days.